History of Mexico: Obregón presidency, 1920–1924

-Obregón knew his regime needed to secure the recognition of the United States.
+Obregón knew his regime needed to secure recognition in the United States.
 With the promulgation of the Mexican Constitution of 1917, the Mexican government was empowered to expropriate natural resources.
 The U.S. had considerable business interests in Mexico, especially oil, and the threat of Mexican economic nationalism to big oil companies meant that diplomatic recognition could hinge on Mexican compromise in implementing the constitution.
-In 1923 when the Mexican presidential elections were on the horizon, Obregón began negotiating with the U.S. government in earnest, with the two governments signing the Bucareli Treaty.
-The treaty resolved questions about foreign oil interests in Mexico, largely in favor of U.S. interests, but Obregón's government gained U.S. diplomatic recognition.
-With that arms and ammunition began flowing to revolutionary armies loyal to Obregón.
+1923, when the Mexican presidential elections were on the horizon, the two governments signed the Bucareli Treaty.
+The treaty resolved questions about foreign oil interests in Mexico, largely favoring U.S. interests, but Obregón's government gained U.S. diplomatic recognition.
+With that, arms and ammunition began flowing to revolutionary armies loyal to Obregón.

-Since Obregón had named his fellow Sonoran general, Plutarco Elías Calles, as his successor, Obregón was imposing a "little known nationally and unpopular with many generals," thereby foreclosing the ambitions of fellow revolutionaries, particularly his old comrade Adolfo de la Huerta.
-De la Huerta staged a serious rebellion against Obregón.
-But Obregón once again demonstrated his brilliance as a military tactician who now had arms and even air support from the United States to suppress it brutally.
+Since Obregón had named his fellow Sonoran general, Plutarco Elías Calles, as his successor, Obregón was imposing a "little known nationally and unpopular with many generals," thereby foreclosing the ambitions of fellow revolutionaries, particularly Adolfo de la Huerta.
+De la Huerta staged a serious rebellion against Obregón but was suppressed with aid from the United States.
 Fifty-four former Obregonistas were shot in the event.
 Vasconcelos resigned from Obregón's cabinet as minister of education.

-Although the Constitution of 1917 had stronger anticlerical articles than the previous constitution, Obregón largely sidestepped confrontation with the Roman Catholic Church in Mexico.
-Since political opposition parties were essentially banned, the Catholic Church "filled the political void and play the part of a substitute opposition."
+Although the Constitution of 1917 had stronger anticlerical articles than the previous constitution, Obregón largely sidestepped confrontation with the Mexican Catholic Church.
+Since political opposition parties were essentially banned, the Catholic Church "filled the political void and played the part of a substitute opposition."

 Calles presidency, 1924–1928

 The 1924 presidential election was not a demonstration of free and fair elections, but the incumbent Obregón could not stand for re-election, thereby acknowledging that revolutionary principle.
 He completed his presidential term still alive, the first since Porfirio Díaz.
 Candidate Plutarco Elías Calles embarked on one of the first populist presidential campaigns in the nation's history, calling for land reform and promising equal justice, more education, additional labor rights, and democratic governance.
-Calles tried to fulfill his promises during his populist phase (1924–26), and a repressive anti-clerical phase (1926–28).
-Obregón's stance toward the church appears pragmatic, since there were many other issues for him to deal with, but his successor Calles, a vehement anticlerical, took on the church as an institution and religious Catholics when he succeeded to the presidency, bringing about violent, bloody, and protracted conflict known as the Cristero War.
+Calles tried to fulfill his promises during his populist phase (1924–26) and a repressive anti-clerical phase (1926–28).
+Calles, a vehement anticlerical, took on the church as an institution when he succeeded to the presidency, bringing about violent, bloody, and protracted conflict known as the Cristero War.